bhsnll/typescript-node-starter/readme.md

 Happy coding!
 (Read on to understand the project organization).

+Should you want to point this starter to a different git repo simply run `npm run reinit-git` to clear out the `.git` directory and create it anew.

 ## About the Project

 This starter is designed to allow you to get straight to work without